Information for Faculty

 I have a student with a disability in my class, what should I do?

 Protect the student's confidentiality by discussing accommodations in a private setting.
 Review the individualized accommodations letter.
-If you have any questions about the accommodations or about forms the student asks you to complete, contact DSO.
+If you have any questions about the accommodations or about forms the student asks you to complete, contact ADSO.

 There is a student in my class that is having difficulty or I suspect may have a disability.
 What should I do?

 If you think a student may have an unreported or undiagnosed disability and could benefit from our services, use your judgment in referring the student to disability services or the SEAS center for assistance.
-If a student is concerned that the information is not confidential, please reinforce that all medical/disability related documentation is confidential and remains only with the DSO office.
+If a student is concerned that the information is not confidential, please reinforce that all medical/disability related documentation is confidential and remains only with the ADSO.
 The student can meet to discuss the possible presence of a disability, the need for extra support, accommodations, or additional referrals.
 Occasionally a student will end up gaining disability verification and registering with our office to receive appropriate disability services.
 Other times, students are referred to health, counseling, tutoring, or other services that may be more applicable to their situation.

 Do I have the right to give a student needing testing accommodations another version of the class exam?